taektay/ee106/docs/lab4.rst

 Installation Steps
 ----------------

-First, we install the turtlebot3 ROS packages in our ROS workspace,
+First, we clone and install the turtlebot3 ROS packages in our ROS workspace,

   .. code-block:: bash
     cd ~/catkin_ws/src/